dionno/apidocs/source/includes/_search.md

 }
 ```

->Filters can be and chained together as follows:
+>Filters can be combined together as follows:

 ```json
 {